reednaa/alexander/src/content/blog/building-catalyst.md

   - catalyst
   - amm
 description:
-  How do design a cross-chain AMM by generalising the constant products AMM.
+  How to design a cross-chain AMM by generalising the constant products AMM.
 This is my journey.
 ---

 My journey to building [CatalystAMM](https://catalyst.exchange) and completing the generalization of the constant product AMMs has origins in 2017.